ncharris93/sap-fiori-fill-40/readme.md

 Default Number of Hours:

-- Change the number of hours entered by modifying the variable `hoursPerDay` in the `copy-me.js`
+1. Change the number of hours entered by modifying the variable `hoursPerDay` in javascript block above
+2. Paste the updated code into the Chrome Bookmarklet

+_Note: you will find `hoursPerDay` at the top of the file so that it's easy to modify_

 ### Arc

 Default Number of Hours:

-- Change the number of hours entered by modifying the variable `hoursPerDay` in the `copy-me.js`
+- Change the number of hours entered by modifying the variable `hoursPerDay` ./arc-extension/bookmarklet.js
 - [Re]upload the extension

+_Note: you will find `hoursPerDay` at the top of the file so that it's easy to modify_